 Try Sophos Intercept X now!

-You can try Sophos Intercept X for free for 30 days to see for yourself.
-You simply need a Sophos Central account.
+To see Sophos Intercept X for yourself, you can try it for free for 30 days.
+To do this, you simply need a Sophos Central account.

-If you don’t have a Sophos Central account yet, you can create one on the Sophos website and try all features, including “Sophos Intercept X", free for 30 days.
+If you don’t have a Sophos Central account yet, you can create one on the Sophos website and try all the features, including “Sophos Intercept X”, for free for 30 days.

-If you already have a Sophos Central account and the 30-day trial period has expired, you can either order a "Sophos Intercept X" license from our store or you can choose our “Sophos Central subscription" and rent the licenses monthly according to the “Pay-As-You-Go” principle:
+If you already have a Sophos Central account and the 30 days trial period has already expired, you can either order a license for “Sophos Intercept X” in our store or you can choose our “Sophos Central Subscription” and rent the licenses on a monthly basis according to the “Pay-As-You-Go” principle:

-If you still don’t trust this and feel protected against Ransomware without Intercept X, then have a look at the independent and free test program “RanSim" by KnowBe4.
-With this tool you can test if your system could be infected by Ransomware.
+If you don’t quite trust this yet and feel that you are protected against ransomware even without Intercept X, check out KnowBe4 ‘s independent and free trial program “RanSim”.
+With this tool you can test whether your system could be infected by ransomware.